-- Monitoring the implementation of this policy and all relevant procedures across the school. - > Promoting the importance of good attendance through the school's ethos and policies. - Arranging attendance training for all relevant staff that is appropriate to their role. - ➤ Working with the SLT to set goals for attendance and providing support and challenge around delivery against those goals. - Regularly reviewing attendance data. - > Sharing effective practice on attendance management and improvement across schools.

-- Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - ➤ Handling complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - Page | 1 - > Having regard to 'Keeping children safe in education' when making arrangements to safeguard and promote the welfare of children. - ➤ Ensuring there is a Children Missing Education Policy in place and that this is regularly reviewed and updated. - Ensuring school staff receive adequate training on attendance
+- Arranging attendance training for all relevant staff that is appropriate to their role. - ➤ Working with the SLT to set goals for attendance and providing support and challenge around delivery against those goals. - Regularly reviewing attendance data. - > Sharing effective practice on attendance management and improvement across schools. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability or sexual orientation. - ➤ Handling complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - ➤ Having regard to 'Keeping children safe in education' when making arrangements to safeguard and promote the welfare of children. - > Ensuring there is a Children Missing Education Policy in place and that this is regularly reviewed and updated. - Ensuring School staff receive adequate training on attendance.